 California is widely considered a leader in traffic safety, but Mothers Against Drunk Driving (MADD) gave the state just four out of a possible five stars on its 2015 Report to the Nation.
 The anti-drunk-driving organization said it would continue to withhold that final star until the state changed its laws to require ignition interlock devices for all convicted drunk drivers, including first-time offenders.

 An ignition interlock device, or IID, is an in-car alcohol testing system that can be used to test a driver’s breath much like a Breathalyzer would be used during a drunk driving traffic stop.
 If the IID detects alcohol above a certain level in the driver’s breath sample, it prevents the vehicle from starting, thereby reducing the likelihood that the driver will be involved in a car crash.

-A pilot program is currently underway in Los Angeles and three other counties throughout the state to test out that approach to keeping impaired drivers off the road.
+A pilot program is currently underway in California and three other counties throughout the state to test out that approach to keeping impaired drivers off the road.
 If it is successful, it could be expanded to cover all convicted drunk drivers statewide.

 Under current law, interlocks are required only for certain people convicted of driving under the influence, including repeat offenders and those who far exceed the legal blood alcohol content (BAC) limit of 0.08.
 MADD and other highway safety groups argue in favor of broader interlock requirements, saying they are more effective than license suspension at keeping impaired drivers off the road.